Duchy of Cornwall

-The current duke is Prince William.
+The current duke is William, Prince of Wales.
 When the monarch has no male children, the rights and responsibilities of the duchy revert to the Crown.

-The Duchy Council, called the Prince's Council, meets twice a year and is chaired by the duke.
-The Prince's Council is a non-executive body which provides advice to the duke with regard to the management of the duchy.
-The duchy also exercises certain legal rights and privileges across Cornwall and the Isles of Scilly, including some that elsewhere in England belong to the Crown.
-The duke appoints a number of officials in the county and acts as the port authority for the main harbour of the Isles of Scilly.
+The Duchy Council, known as the Prince's Council, meets twice a year and is chaired by the duke.
+It is a non-executive body providing advice on management of the duchy.
+The duchy also exercises certain legal rights and privileges in Cornwall and the Isles of Scilly, including some that elsewhere in England belong to the Crown.
+The duke appoints several local officials and acts as port authority for the main harbour of the Isles of Scilly.

-The government considers the duchy to be a crown body and therefore exempt from paying corporation tax.
-The tax exempt status of the duchy has been challenged, and from 1993 to his accession to the throne in 2022, Prince Charles, the Duke of Cornwall, voluntarily paid income tax on the duchy income.
+The government considers the duchy a Crown body and therefore exempt from corporation tax.
+This tax-exempt status has been challenged.
+From 1993 until his accession in 2022, Prince Charles voluntarily paid income tax on the duchy’s surplus after official expenditure.
+William has continued the practice, though unlike his father, he has not disclosed how much tax he pays.